Suvorexant: Psychiatry

 Suvorexant has been studied in the treatment of insomnia in people with psychiatric disorders such as depression and anxiety.
 It was reported to improve psychiatric symptoms and to decrease cortisol levels in these individuals.
 A phase IV clinical trial of suvorexant as an adjunct to antidepressant therapy in people with major depressive disorder and residual insomnia was underway as of 2019.
 Although orexin receptor antagonists including suvorexant could be useful for treatment of depression and anxiety, there is also indication that they could have harmful effects in these conditions (e.g., animal studies and suicidal ideation in clinical trials).
 More clinical research is needed to determine the place of orexin receptor antagonists in the treatment of people with depression and anxiety.

 There is interest in suvorexant and other orexin receptor antagonists in the potential treatment of substance use disorders, including alcohol use disorder, cocaine use disorder, and opioid use disorder.

+Alzheimer's disease

+Suvorexant and other orexin receptor modulators are of interest for possible use in the prevention of Alzheimer's disease.